harrywang/send-me-eth/README.md

 # About
 a simple automated tool to get testing ether from https://www.rinkebyfaucet.com/

+The main goal is to show the followings:

+- Automate browsers using Selenium
+- Send emails using SendGrid
+- Schedule scripts using `crontab`
+- Deploy scheduled tasks on AWS EC2 instances
+- Use `.env` to manage environment variables

 ## Local Setup

 Clone the repo, go to the repo folder, setup the virtual environment, and install the required packages: